 - Domestic violence; and

-If you would like the college to conduct an investigation, you have the right to have an advisor with you at all meetings.
+If you would like the university to conduct an investigation, you have the right to have an advisor with you at all meetings.
 The RESTORE advocate usually fills this role.
 Two investigators will be assigned, who will talk to you and take your statement, ask you for witness names, and any documentary evidence (including text and social media messages) you might have.
 The investigators will talk to the person accused (“respondent”) and will follow the same process with them.
 The investigators are neutral and will not make any findings.
 When the investigation is completed (it usually takes several weeks, and investigators may need to talk to you to ask some follow up questions), the investigators will write a report and may recommend a hearing.

 The standard of evidence for any Student Conduct or Title IX Grievance Policy hearing is preponderance of the evidence (“more likely than not”).
 If a hearing is held, the hearing officer or hearing board will review the case and make a determination about whether it is more likely than not that the Code of Student Conduct, Title IX Grievance Policy, or both, were violated.